lul29/Phys212/potential-and-field.md

 The first part of Chap 6 is theoretical about the connections between potential and electric field.

-Essentially the electric field is the derivative over space of the potential while the potential is the integral of the electric field.
-Relations 26.3 and 26.9
+Essentially the electric field is the derivative over space of the potential while the potential is the integral of the electric field: Relations 26.3 and 26.9.

 Since the electric field is a vector and potential is a scalar, the relationship are actually a line integral of E yields V while the gradient of V yields E. As the book states, we will mostly do this graphically.